ArmineKhanan/Kickstarter_Analysis/README.md

 - What are two conclusions you can draw about the Outcomes based on Launch Date?

-Late spring and summer months is the most favourable period for the theatrical projects to initiate.
-And May is the most popular one, so the competion during that month is going to be huge as well.
+First of all, late spring and summer months are the most favourable for the theatrical projects to be initiated.
+May is the most popular one, thus the competion during that month is going to be huge as well.

-If opting for December for the project start, one's chances of succeeding are pretty much equal to failing.
+Yet, if opting for December, one has almost the same chances to succeed as to fail.
 Over the half of the compaigns launched that month went wrong: either failed or got canceled.

 - What can you conclude about the Outcomes based on Goals?